TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Check out [HTML5Pattern](https://www.html5pattern.com/) for a list of commonly used pattern regular expressions you may find helpful.
-- Look through [this Twitter thread](https://threadreaderapp.com/thread/1400388896136040454.html) of the do's and don'ts for form validation UX.
+- Look through [this X thread](https://threadreaderapp.com/thread/1400388896136040454.html) of the do's and don'ts for form validation UX.
 - Check out these [10 Guidelines](https://www.nngroup.com/articles/errors-forms-design-guidelines/) for form validation design.
 - [Learn Regex: A Beginner’s Guide](https://www.sitepoint.com/learn-regex/) is a great resource for understanding how regex patterns are built and shows how to use a fantastic tool for creating them.
 - [Demystifying Regex with Practical Examples](https://www.sitepoint.com/demystifying-regex-with-practical-examples/) contains some practical examples in detail so you can understand how they work rather than copying and pasting.